🚀 See Middesk in action with an instant, self-guided demo

 Enhanced Due Diligence (EDD)

 Beyond a CIP and CDD, EDD (enhanced due diligence) is another process financial institutions need to have in place.
-If the first two KYC steps turn up too much inconsistent or high-risk information on a customer, an FI needs to conduct EDD: a more in-depth investigation into the customer’s background.
+If the first two KYC steps turn up too much inconsistent or high-risk information on a customer, an FI needs to conduct EDD: a more in-depth investigation into the customer’s background, using adequate EDD tools for banking.
 This can include details about their relationships with PEPs, previous transactions, adverse media coverage, and the relationship between their property and income.

 For business customers in particular, it involves taking a look at organizational structures to gain a thorough understanding of who owns, runs, and/or funds a business.
 That includes the relationships between the business and its parent company, subsidiaries, suppliers, and clients.
 It can even involve visiting the business in person to verify it exists and is operational, and perhaps also to request any missing information or supporting documents.